studAnja22/mvc2024/README.md

 ## Scripts
 *Some scrips in composer.json*
-- composer phpunit

-Run the PHPUnit tests
+- Run the PHPUnit tests `composer phpunit`
-- composer phpdoc

-Generate documentation of your code
+- Generate documentation of your code `composer phpdoc`
-- composer validate
-- composer lint
+- `composer validate`

-Check your code with linter
+- Check your code with linter `composer lint`
-- composer csfix

-Fix your code style with csfix
+- Fix your code style with csfix `composer csfix`
-- composer clean
+- `composer clean`

 ### To update CSS style:
 - npm run dev